German Shepherd Now

 My Shepherd always seems hungry.
 Should I feed more?
 Not necessarily.
 Shepherds are food-motivated dogs and many will act hungry no matter what.
 If your dog is at a healthy weight and body condition, the portions are probably fine.
 Persistent hunger combined with weight loss warrants a vet check to rule out issues like parasites or malabsorption.

 For a complete look at food options, head to our feeding hub.
 If your Shepherd is in the seven-plus range, our senior feeding guide covers the specific adjustments older dogs need.
+And if you’re curious what all this food costs over time, our monthly feeding cost breakdown has the numbers.

 Disclaimer: This content is for general informational purposes only and is not veterinary advice.
 Consult a licensed veterinarian for decisions about your dog's health, diet, or medical care.
 Read full disclaimer →